The Blue Letter

-The Blue Letter is an American hardcore/metal band, where they primarily play a emo, hardcore punk, metalcore, post-hardcore styles of music, while they claim to be a "down tempo screamo" group.
+The Blue Letter is an American hardcore/metal band.
+They primarily play emo, hardcore punk, metalcore, post-hardcore music, and describe their style as "down tempo screamo.”
 They come from Richmond, Virginia.
 The band started making music in 2003.
 The band released, a studio album, When Will These Barricades Fall, in 2004, with Reactivation Media.
 They released, a split-extended play, Splitsville, with The Gospel Is a Grenade, on Guevara Entertainment, in 2005.
 Their subsequent release, also an extended play, Prima Facie, was released in 2007, with Blood & Ink Records.
 The latest release, Love Is Not Control, was released by Init Records, in 2012.

 Background

 The Blue Letter is a hardcore/metal band from Richmond, Virginia.
 Their members are guitarist and vocalist, Dan Shebaylo, bassist and vocalist, Brendan Artz, and drummer and vocalist Silas Zdybel.
 A former member, Chad Seely, a bassist and vocalist, left the band after the Prima Facie release.